 It’s a cliche but a time-honored one.
 The poor working class parents who make extra sacrifices for their children so that they can become the first in the family’s history to go off to college and make a better life for themselves.
 It’s as familiar when the protagonists are immigrants from Haiti as it is when they are a factory or farming family from the heartland.
-It seems natural that one way to win political support in among these types of folks is to offer them free college.
+It seems natural that one way to win political support among these types of folks is to offer them free college.
 Why not fulfill their dreams for their children without requiring all the back-breaking effort on their part?

 But, while the cliche may be pleasant and accurate in many cases, these families are not a majority when you look at things from a cultural point of view.
 Overall, if you enter into a community where people have gotten by without college educations for a long as any they’ve lived there, it’s a safe bet that they’ve found a way to justify the level of education they typically attain.
 At a minimum, they don’t seek their sense of self-worth in higher education, and more likely they’ve built up defenses that minimize the value of what an education can bring you.
-Perhaps it’s simple as corrupting your morals.
+Perhaps it’s as simple as corrupting your morals.
 Or, in today’s environment of exploding tuition costs, maybe it’s just a needlessly risky investment that does not guarantee a more comfortable life.

 Polling conducted by the Public Religion Research Institute and The Atlantic bears out that this view is pervasive.